 Today is World Galgo Day.
 Today, we celebrate a breed bred to hunt and to race.
 A breed whose real qualities are often overlooked.

 Sadly, Galgos are seen more as tools for hunting than house pets in certain parts of Spain.
-Every year, when the hunting season is over and their owners no longer see any use in them, hundreds of these dogs are culled or abandoned.
+Every year, when the hunting season is over and their owners no longer see any use in them, thousands of these dogs are culled or abandoned.

 No dog deserves such treatment.
 Thankfully, more and more people are becoming aware of the problem.
 Rescues are popping up everywhere, and many Galgos are now saved and adopted around Europe.
 Still not sure what a Galgo is exactly?
 Here are some interesting facts about these beautiful dogs: